-Overcoming societal definitions of what a brain injury is – and is not – is a challenge for those trying to live their life with one, but also for friends and family who are trying to gain a more definitive and positive perspective.
+Overcoming societal definitions of what a brain injury is – and is not – is a challenge for those trying to live their life with one.
+It is also hard for friends and family who are trying to gain more understanding and a positive perspective.

 BIAA encourages you and others across the country to:

 - Speak up on social media to increase awareness

 - Speak out by sharing your own stories

 - Get to know the facts